Internet service provider: ISPs in rural regions

+Satellite Internet services

+Satellite Internet service providers deliver Internet access via communication satellites rather than terrestrial cables or towers, making them a common option for rural and remote areas that lack fiber, cable, or DSL infrastructure.
+Earlier consumer satellite ISPs, such as Hughesnet and Viasat, relied on geostationary satellites, which offer wide coverage but suffer from high latency due to the distance signals must travel.

+Since the late 2010s, providers have increasingly deployed large constellations of satellites in low Earth orbit (LEO), which reduce latency and increase available bandwidth compared to geostationary systems.
+Starlink, operated by SpaceX, is the largest such provider; as of the second quarter of 2026, it operated roughly 10,000 satellites and reported approximately 12 million subscribers across more than 160 countries and territories, according to SpaceX's regulatory filings.

+Other companies operating or developing LEO satellite Internet constellations include Amazon, whose service, rebranded Amazon Leo (formerly Project Kuiper), began limited commercial and enterprise service in 2026 after launching several hundred satellites, and Eutelsat OneWeb, which focuses primarily on enterprise, maritime, and government customers rather than residential subscribers.
+Older geostationary providers such as Viasat have seen declining residential subscriber counts as LEO alternatives have expanded, prompting a shift toward wholesale, government, and enterprise contracts.

 Altnets

-Altnets (portmanteau of "alternative network provider") are localized broadband networks, typically formed as an alternative to monopolistic internet service providers within a region.
+Altnets (portmanteau of "alternative network provider") are localized broadband networks, typically formed as an alternative to monopolistic Internet service providers within a region.

 Peering

 ISPs may engage in peering, where multiple ISPs interconnect at peering points or Internet exchange points (IXPs), allowing routing of data between each network, without charging one another for the data transmitted—data that would otherwise have passed through a third upstream ISP, incurring charges from the upstream ISP.

-ISPs requiring no upstream and having only customers (end customers or peer ISPs) are called Tier 1 ISPs.
+ISPs requiring no upstream and having only customers or peers are called Tier 1 ISPs.

-Network hardware, software and specifications, as well as the expertise of network management personnel are important in ensuring that data follows the most efficient route, and upstream connections work reliably.
+Network hardware, software and specifications, as well as the expertise of network management personnel, are important in ensuring that data follows the most efficient route, and upstream connections work reliably.
 A tradeoff between cost and efficiency is possible.

 Tier 1 ISPs are also interconnected with a mesh network topology.
 Internet Exchange Points (IXPs) are public locations where several networks are connected to each other.
 Public peering is done at IXPs, while private peering can be done with direct links between networks.
 IXPs or peering exchanges may be located in data centers.